droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc A - Escape From Death House.md

 * “His gaze burns upon us.”
 * “The Darklord’s eyes are always watching.”

 Additionally, that player’s shadow begins to writhe and twist, its edges growing tattered and blurred as it lashes erratically across the floor.
 A player who touches the orb feels as though a “dark, ancient evil” has suddenly turned its eye upon them.

-If the orb is removed from its position, the ashen **shadows** upon the walls begin to stir.
-Each round, up to two of the shadows “awaken,” swooping across the walls.
+If the orb is removed from its position, the four ashen **[Shadows scaled down to 2nd level](https://2e.aonprd.com/Monsters.aspx?ID=3186)** upon the walls begin to stir.
+Each round, one shadow “awaken,” swooping across the walls.
 As they awaken, they murmur and moan the following phrases:

 * “Begone from this place!”
 * “Look not upon us.”